ballerina-platform/module-ballerinax-googleapis.drive/modules/listener/README.md

 # Samples

-Import the Google Drive Listner module to your Ballerina program as follows. i.e : Client connecter is imported to create a file in the drive here.
+Import the Google Drive Listener module to your Ballerina program as follows. i.e: The client connecter is imported to create a file in the drive here.

 ```ballerina

 import ballerina/http;
 import ballerina/log;
 import ballerinax/googleapis_drive as drive;